Maplehurst Park and Trails

 Visitors value the park for its quiet, natural environment, proximity to local neighbourhoods, and connection to nature.

-________________________________________Ecology & Natural Values
+Ecology & Natural Values

 The park contains ecologically important features: